jonathanmoore/web-font-conversion/README.md

    npm start
    ```

-3. Open http://localhost:3000 in your browser to view the font preview.
+3. Open http://localhost:3000 in your browser to view the font preview! ✨

-### Individual Commands
+### Individual Commands 📜

 You can also run each step of the process individually: